Mountain papaya: Nutrition

 The fruit is rich in many important nutritional compounds, such as vitamins A, B, and C, antioxidants, flavonols, carotenoids, and papain.
 The high contents of antioxidant polyphenols such as the flavonols, flavonoids, and carotenoids are present in the fruits and leaves, although only the fruits are commonly consumed.
 There are particularly high concentrations of quercetin glycosides, rutin, and manghaslin, which are not produced by the common papaya.
 The proteolytic enzyme papain is produced in 5-8 times the quantity than the common papaya, and serves as a valuable digestive enzyme in human consumption.

 History

 The origins of the mountain papaya are not well known, but it probably originated in the Northern highlands of the Andes and may have been introduced in the North of Chile by migrations of pre-Columbian peoples.

+In Chilean mythology mountain papayas are said to have originated in the middle 16th century when a Spaniard, Juan Cisternas, fell prisoner to indigenous peoples in Norte Chico.He fell in love with Chalalupanqui, the daughter of cacique Hualpi and became engaged with her, but was murdered by another member of the tribe in a fit of jealousy.Chalalupanqui then cried, and from her tears the first papaya formed, hence their golden tearlike shape.

-The cultivated surface of mountain papaya almost disappeared after the earthquake and Tsunami of 2010 in the Maule Region of Chile, mainly because natural growing areas of the species were salinized and damaged by seawater.
+The cultivated surface of mountain papaya almost disappeared after the earthquake and tsunami of 2010 in the Maule Region of Chile, mainly because natural growing areas of the species were salinized and damaged by seawater.

 Invasiveness

 Internationally, the small shrub, Vasconcellea pubescens is the only relative of papaya that has been recorded as a weed.
 Mountain papaya has naturalized in New Zealand where it occurs in scattered open and shrubland communities on the north island.
-It is considered to be ‘moderately invasive’ in some tropical areas.
+It is considered to be 'moderately invasive' in some tropical areas.